Wine, food, cultures.

 Wine is at its best when consumed with food and even better when paired well with food.
 I’m sure Aristotle was referring to food and wine when he said, “The whole is greater than the sum of its parts.”
 Ham by itself is good, and cheese is too, but the pairing of Ham n Cheese is an entity.

 Good pairings either complement or intensify food.
-The classic pairings of sauternes & foie gras, port & stilton, and oysters & chablis are examples of perfect complementary pairings.
-Both spaghetti bolognese and Chianti Classico are bold and acidic, and they intensify each other.
+The classic pairings of sauternes and foie gras, port and Stilton, and oysters and Chablis are perfect complementary pairings.
+Spaghetti bolognese and Chianti Classico are bold and acidic, and they intensify each other.

 The components of food and wine.

 Food and wine components share sweetness, acidity, bitterness, savoriness, power, and intensity.
-Food also has salt and fat, the strength of flavors, serving temps, and a preparation type.
-Use these components to complement or intensify each other when pairing food and wine.
+Food also has salt and fat, the strength of flavors, serving temperatures, and a preparation type.
+When pairing food and wine, use these components to complement or intensify each other.

 Experiment.